 Become a supporter

 Five Sunnyside Holiday Cottage provides a perfect base for a cycling holiday exploring the Tarka Trail and surrounding coast and countryside.
 Located in the middle of the 30 mile flat traffic free section of the trail, it's perfect for young families and less experienced riders to enjoy riding in safety.
 For those who are feeling more adventurous the Tarka Trail provides a gateway into the stunning North Devon landscape.
-Here are examples of some grand rides files from Five Sunnyside.
+Here are examples of some grand rides from Five Sunnyside.

 We leave Bideford and Five Sunnyside and head out on the Tarka Trail to Braunton which makes for a convenient place to stop for a coffee and pick up up supplies for a picnic on the beach before heading out onto the dunes.